 Because Melex driver showed us around and told about places in the neighbourood ( for 3 hours!) we headed to a recommmended place-Schindler’s Factory.
 It was really interesting, modern museum, adjusted to XXI century people and their demands.
 I was really moved to see how the life in occupied Krakow looked like.
 It was also great entry to our main goal- Auschwitz Concentration Camps.
 We were interested in the subject, especially that my ( Ambre’s) grandfather was Polish and he run away before the 2WW ( fortuntely for him!).

 Auschwitz Concentration Camps

-Our visit in Auchwitz Concentration Camps was unforgetable.
+Our visit in Auschwitz Concentration Camps was unforgettable.
 It was different that others we ever booked.
 And it’s difficult to use adjectives like ,,great”, ,,amazing” e.t.c But I must admit we were both really moved and we have learnt a lot.
 The car picked us from our hotel and brought to the museum’s gates, where Auschwitz guide took us and showed around.
-She was very knowledgable and answered all the question we asked her.
-What we have seen us was thrilling and in the begining we even forgot about taking pictures, we were just following the horrible story about this place.
+She was very knowledgeable and answered all the question we asked her.
+What we have seen us was thrilling and in the beginning we even forgot about taking pictures, we were just following the horrible story about this place.
 After the trip a car took us back home.
 Thank you Krakow Direct, perfectly organized tour.